rgalindo33/resume/content/index.md

 *2014*
 *Frontend Developer*

-TheGoodData is a cooperative that allows users to obtain control of their data and invest the revenue of it on developing countries.
-I was attracted by the idea of doing something that could had real impact on needed people's life, so I focused on the development of the Chrome extension using plain JavaScript and Html/CSS, and I also worked on the website's frontend.
+TheGoodData is a cooperative that allows users to obtain control of their data.
+I worked on the development of the Chrome extension using plain JavaScript and Html/CSS, and also touched some of the website's frontend.

 * * *